miralchangela/Amazon_Vine_Analysis/README.md

 ### How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

-* Vine members gave 454 out of 1,080 reviews a 5 star rating.
+* Vine members gave 11 out of 21 reviews a 5 star rating.
-* Non-Vine members gave 23,034 out of 49,659 reviews a 5 star rating.
+* Non-Vine members gave 4,444  out of 7,689 reviews a 5 star rating.

 ![5_star_reviews](https://github.com/miralchangela/Amazon_Vine_Analysis/blob/main/resources/images/helpful_votes.png)

 ### What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-* 42% of the reviews for Vine members were rated 5 stars.
+* 52.38% of the reviews for Vine members were rated 5 stars.
-* 46.4% of the reviews for Non-Vine members were rated 5 stars.
+* 57.79% of the reviews for Non-Vine members were rated 5 stars.

 ![total_df](https://github.com/miralchangela/Amazon_Vine_Analysis/blob/main/resources/images/rating_total_df.png)

 ## Summary:

+- Based on the results, 52.38% of the reviews in the Vine program were 5 stars reviews whereas the percentage in the non-Vine reviews is only 57.79%.
+This describes a negative bias for reviews in the Vine program.
+- Additionally we could analyse the statistical distribution (mean, median and mode) of the star rating for the Vine and non-Vine reviews.